ussjoin/aftontyper/README.md

 * Multiple spacebar invocations are combined to one, and it trims spaces off the ends of lines when excreting lines.
 * Automatically spits out a line to the printer when the buffer gets full (length set in `buffer_length`).
 If you change the font size or typeface, you'll probably want to adjust this so that the lines are "full" looking.

 Other than that, very little.
-This is mostly a proof of how little it takes since Adafruit did all the hard work, and I am very grateful to them. :-)
+This is mostly a proof of how little it takes since Adafruit did all the hard work (both in making the microcontroller, and then in making the demo code), and I am very grateful to them. :-) Buy their stuff!

 ## License

-MIT because ~70% of the code is Adafruit's example code that I cut down, and I don't want to cause license incompatibilities.
+MIT because ~70% of the code is Adafruit's MIT'd example code that I cut down, and I don't want to cause license incompatibilities.